 If authors encounter difficulties in negotiating for or acquiring image permissions for an accepted manuscript, they should contact the ASCSA’s Director of Publications for assistance.

-The Publications Office will not accept conference proceedings or festschrifts until 2014 or after.
+The Publications Office does not publish conference proceedings or festschrifts.
 Other types of collaborative volumes will be considered on a case-by-case basis.

 The ASCSA Publications Office has the right of first refusal for the publication of all fieldwork projects affiliated with the School.
 (See the Regulations of the Managing Committee, Article IX, Section 3.)